-Casablanca- “The Identity of a Front” is a documentary that most prominently reveals Algeria’s involvement in the Sahara issue.
+Casablanca- “The Identity of a Front” is a documentary that most prominently reveals Algeria’s involvement in the Western Sahara issue.
 The film started as an attempt to discover the roots of the conflict and, upon evidence gathered, turned into an unvarnished indictment of Morocco’s neighboring country and the role Algeria has played since the establishment of the so-called Polisario Front.

 Hassan Bouharrouti’s documentary film was screened in Brussels on Monday evening on the occasion of Morocco’s celebration of Independence Day, and followed by an open discussion.

-The documentary depicts Algeria’s manipulation of the Polisario Front, which was initially created by Sahrawi students to fight against the Spanish occupation of the Moroccan Sahara.
+The documentary depicts Algeria’s manipulation of the Polisario Front, which was initially created by Sahrawi students to fight against the Spanish occupation of the Western Sahara.
 The Algerian exploitation was meant to weaken Morocco and ultimately serve Algeria’s interest and designs toward hegemony in the region.

 Many people seem to have ignored the fact that the Polisario Front grew out of struggle against Spanish colonization of the South of Morocco, and in the wake of the national liberation movement.